How to boost your immune system naturally

 Look for brightly colored fruits and vegetables such as carrots, leafy greens, broccoli, sweet potatoes, red bell peppers, pumpkins, apricots, mangoes, oranges, and, even leafy greens and eggs.

-Vitamin C is commonly known as essential in fighting the cold and flu symptoms and also preventing these illnesses.
+Vitamin C is commonly known as essential in fighting cold and flu symptoms and also in preventing these illnesses.

 Research shows that this reverence of vitamin C as an allay to immune health is warranted.

 A 2017 study in Nutrients found that vitamin C is essential in protecting the cells of the skin, our first defense against infections, and acts as a potent antioxidant preventing oxidative stress from free radicals that can damage the skin cells.

 Vitamin C also helps immune cells such as neutrophils which usually gobble up disease-causing microbes.
 And vitamin C also is used in cleaning out dead immune cells and other dead cells so damage and death of other healthy cells and eventual tissue damage don’t occur.

 Additionally, vitamin C helps in the growth and maturation of B and T cells and researchers think this is likely due to its gene-regulating ability (source).

 Research further states that vitamin C deficiency is associated with increased susceptibility to infections.
 And when infections happen, more vitamin C is used as well, an indication of its key role in immune health.